piccolomo/plotext/docs/source/image.rst

 GIF
 ---

 :func:`plotext.gif` animates a GIF in the terminal.
 It uses a **decode-on-fly** strategy: each frame is decoded, painted, and printed inside the playback loop, with the program then sleeping only the remainder of the GIF's per-frame duration before moving on.
-Press ``q`` to exit.
+Press ``q`` to exit — a ``press q to exit`` hint (``q`` in bold red, on a discrete dark label) is stamped onto the bottom-left of every frame as a reminder.

 This design has three nice properties: